charsheet-su/WOD-Mortal-charsheet/README.md

-Of cause, for saving and loading your character sheet data you will need to publish your repository on [Charsheet.su](http://charsheet.su) and use it's api - but you will be able to develop anything without it.
+Of cause, for saving and loading your character sheet data you will need to publish your repository on [Charsheet.su](http://charsheet.su) and use it's api - but you will be able to develop without it.

 ##Getting started:

-1. Clone \ Fork a project
+1. Clone \ Fork this project
 2. Run `npm run build-dev` to build JS and CSS
-3. Edit!
+3. Open `index.html` browser (it will use mocked sheet data)
+3. Edit any HTML, JS and CSS from `/src`!
+4. Please send me new versions :)

 ##Code quality

-Please use ESLint with configuaration in `.eslintrc.json`.
+Please use ESLint with configuration in `.eslintrc.json`.

 ##FAQ: